top of page

 Oct.
 1st - Phil Sexton and Chinese influence in Placer County

 Dec.
-3rd - Gus Thomson on Adolph Weber
+3rd - Gus Thomson and his book Dolphy: the Story of the Weber family murders.

 2026 Board Meetings